 Then we have

-For the global case, both sides are glued over $\varprojlim_\sigma$ in $\PrStR$, and the fixed point $(\bullet)^M$ can be also computed as a limit in $\PrStR$.
-Then we conclude by notice that the affine equivalences are compatible with gluing data. \end{proof}
+For the global case, both sides are glued over $\varprojlim_\sigma$ in $\PrStR$, and the fixed point $(\bullet)^M$ can also be computed as a limit in $\PrStR$.
+Then we conclude by noticing that the affine equivalences are compatible with the gluing data. \end{proof}